ElenaMikhaleva/QA_Phonebook/docs/STD.md

 API-REG-PWD-P-004	Register with Password that has one special character

 ### API-TS4	Register with invalid Password - Negative

-API-REG-PWD-N-001	Register with empty Password
-API-REG-PWD-N-002	Register with blank Password
+API-REG-PWD-N-001	Register with empty Password API-REG-PWD-N-0011  Register with Null Password (inserted between API-REG-PWD-N-001 and API-REG-PWD-N-002) API-REG-PWD-N-002	Register with blank Password
 API-REG-PWD-N-003	Register with Password that has no uppercase letters
 API-REG-PWD-N-004	Register with Password that has no lowercase letters